Beef Brisket in the Oven!

 1 Preheat oven to 300ºF.

-2 In a bowl, mix together the barbecue sauce, soy sauce, and water.
+2 Make the sauce: In a bowl, mix together the barbecue sauce, soy sauce, and water.

-4 Remove from oven and let rest in the foil for 30 minutes before serving.
+4 Let the brisket rest: Remove from oven and let rest in the foil for 30 minutes before serving.

 Then make 1/4-inch to 1/2-inch thick cuts across the grain to serve.
 (Cutting the meat across the grain will make it much easier to eat, as the cuts break up the muscle tissue.)